ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 {% note warning %}

-To distinguish that the entered login should be a username from the LDAP directory rather than for login and password authentication, you need to add the LDAP authentication domain suffix to it.
-The suffix is specified through the **ldap_authentication_domain** configuration parameter.
+To indicate that the entered login should be recognized as a username from the LDAP directory, rather than for login and password authentication, you need to append the LDAP authentication domain suffix.
+This suffix is specified through the **ldap_authentication_domain** configuration parameter.

 Below are examples of authenticating the user `user1` using the [{{ ydb-short-name }} CLI](../reference/ydb-cli/index.md):